zfanli/demo-adjustable-web/README.md

     [DIR] css - for all css resources
     [DIR] locales - for localize strings
     [DIR] views - for layouts
+    [DIR] tests - testing for reducer and utils
+    [DIR] typings - override of type definitions actions.ts - action creators for reducer
     App.tsx - for manage route of entire app config.json - for configure app
     index.tsx - the entry of app
     store.ts - for manage sate of entire app type.ts - for common type interfaces
+    utils.ts - for handle main events
+    ...
   .env - customize env variable
   ...
 ```